Xbox One vs PS4 - The best next-gen console for you?

 Microsoft has always felt a little uncomfortable with the price difference, so it initially bundled a free digital copy of FIFA 14 with every Xbox One.
 That offer ended, though packs with FIFA 14 re-emerged for around £20 more than the basic console.

-Now Microsoft is bundling what looks to be this year's must-have shooter Titanfall with the console – for more details on that game read our Titanfall - Beta update, PC spec, release date, exclusive, Xbox One, news and rumours.
+Now Microsoft is bundling what looks to be this year's must-have shooter Titanfall with the console – for more details on that game read our Titanfall review.
 Again it's a limited edition pack, but for now you can pre-order the console with a digital download of the game included for a very reasonable £399.
 That effectively brings the console down to a price of around £355.

 The PS4 remains at its original £349 price.
 Most of the stock currently available online comes bundled with at least one game for £389.
 That's not a problem, after all you've got to pay something on it, but it might irk those who want to download all their games or who are only planning to play smaller download titles for now.
 For further details on bundles, see stock and availability below.